webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 <path d="M 50,120 C 130,50 250,150 280,100   250,50 450,50 400,100"/>
 </syntaxhighlight>

-In these examples, the curve segments join abruptly at an angle.
-The
+In both of these examples, the curve segments join abruptly at an angle.
+The '''T''' and '''t''' commands are designed to produce quadratic curves that transition smoothly from the previous curve.
-'''T''' and '''t''' commands are designed to produce quadratic curves that transition smoothly from the previous curve.
-They work by extrapolating a control point from the previous control point on the other side of the previous destination point, effectively mirroring it.
+They work by extrapolating a control point from the previous control point on the other side of the previous destination point, effectively mirroring it to produce waves.
 The following two path definitions produce the same sequence of curves.
 The first uses the '''T''' command to extrapolate the extra control point (marked red), while the second uses a second '''Q''' command to explicitly define it.
-Both specify the same destination
+Both specify the same destination point:
-point:

 <syntaxhighlight lang="xml">
 <path d="M 50,100 Q 180,20 300,130 T         400,50"/>